microsoft/csuite/README.md

 ```
 @article{geffner2022deep,
     title={Deep End-to-end Causal Inference},
-    author={Geffner, Tomas and Antoran, Javier and Foster, Adam and Gong, Wenbo and Ma, Chao and Kiciman, Emre and Sharma, Amit and Lamb, Angus and Kukla, Martin and Pawlowski, Nick and others},
+    author={Geffner, Tomas and Antoran, Javier and Foster, Adam and Gong, Wenbo and Ma, Chao and Kiciman, Emre and Sharma, Amit and Lamb, Angus and Kukla, Martin and Pawlowski, Nick and  Allamanis, Miltiadis and Zhang, Cheng},
     journal={arXiv preprint arXiv:2202.02195},
     year={2022}
 }